COVID19PVI/data/README.md

 ## Terms of Use

 These data are provided under the GNU General Public License v3.0.
-Please see specific details for all data sources linked in our [Documentation of Data Sources and Rationale](https://www.niehs.nih.gov/research/programs/coronavirus/covid19pvi/details/).
+Please see specific details for all data sources linked in our [Details](https://www.niehs.nih.gov/research/programs/coronavirus/covid19pvi/details/).